carlosmu/carlosmu_site/content/addons/quick-lattice.md

 - 0.7.0 Now this addon use multifile structure (.zip)

-## Donate
-You can support my work by buying this plugin on Gumroad https://gum.co/quicklattice

 ## Known Issues
 When the object's pivot is rotated (but not the whole object), the result may not be what you want.
 In those cases, try applying the rotation first (Ctrl + A).